Advanced Interface¶

 Element Screenshot¶

-We support element-level screenshots, allowing you to capture the image of an element separately without taking a full-screen screenshot and then cropping.
+We support element‑level screenshots; you can capture just the element’s image without taking a full‑screen screenshot and then cropping it.

 element.screenshot(quality=60)